 Internships, field experiences and volunteering are great ways to practice the knowledge you have gained from your studies while developing real world experience.
-They can help you make professional contacts, develop skills, and learn more about the field you are planning to pursue a career in.
+They can help you make professional contacts, develop skills, and learn more about your career field.

 Credit for Internships

 While FIS does not have a formal internship course/program or designated faculty mentors for internships in place at this time, we do encourage students to pursue French or Italian-related internships and volunteer experiences on their own.
-Please contact the Department at firstname.lastname@example.org for information about current opportunities.
+Please contact the Humanities Academic Services center at email@example.com to learn about current opportunities.

 Finding an Internship or Volunteer Position

-Start your search by visiting the UW Carlson Center website and the UW Career Center website.
+Start your search by visiting the UW Community Engagement and Leadership Education (CELE) Center website and the UW Career Center website.
 Both have extensive listings for internship and volunteer positions.

-- UW Carlson Center volunteer and internship opportunities
+- UW Community Engagement and Leadership Education (CELE) Center volunteer and internship opportunities

 - International Business Programs